Dehghanni/Teofl/Writing.md

   - news is often about bad events – stressful because sometimes, try as one might, they cannot make any change – makes you tense – affect your life adversely – even may lead to mental disorder –
   - n the other hand, raise your awareness, dvlp realistic perspective on life and world – make better and timely decisions – tax , ...
 - **company -\&gt; better working env or technologies**
-  - better env -\&gt; comfortable – convival and cordial atmos – willing to work – retain their employees , lower turnover - passion ..
+  - better env -\&gt; comfortable – convival and cordial atmos – willing to work, boost employees morale – retain their employees , lower turnover - passion ..
   - more meeting rooms -\&gt; more meeting – collective decisions – common goals – passionate – solve individual prblms together – more eager
 - **long assgnmnt for young students**
   - ---------